EstenGrove/pulley-cli/README.md

 }
 ```

+6. Now install it globally: `npm i -g .`
-6. Now you can run `pulley` command from any directory anywhere on your machine!
+7. Now you can run `pulley` command from any directory anywhere on your machine!

 ---